Effect of increasing the ramification on pseudo-deformation rings: Comparison between and

 Note that we don't need the hypothesis that $H^2(G,1) =0$ for the results proved in this subsection.

 \begin{prop} Suppose there exists an $i \in \{1,-1\}$ such that $\dim(H^1(G,\chi^i)) =1$, $H^2(G,\chi^i)=0$.
 For such an $i$, fix a non-zero $x \in H^1(G,\chi^i)$.
 Let $P$ be a prime of $\calR^{\pd}_{\rhob_0}$.
-Then there exists a representation $\rho : G \to \GL_2(\calR^{\pd}_{\rhob_0}/P)$ such that $\rho$ is a deformation of $\rhob_x$ and $\tr(\rho) = T^{\univ} \pmod{P}$ \end{prop} \begin{proof} Without loss of generality, assume $\dim(H^1(G,\chi)) =1$, $H^2(G,\chi)=0$.
+Then there exists a representation $\rho : G \to \GL_2(\calR^{\pd}_{\rhob_0}/P)$ such that $\rho$ is a deformation of $\rhob_x$ and $\tr(\rho) = T^{\univ} \pmod{P}$. \end{prop} \begin{proof} Without loss of generality, assume $\dim(H^1(G,\chi)) =1$, $H^2(G,\chi)=0$.
 For the rest of the proof, denote $\calR^{\pd}_{\rhob_0}/P$ by $R$ and $T^{\univ} \pmod{P}$ by $t$.
 Let $K$ be the fraction field of $R$ and $m$ be the maximal ideal of $R$.

 Suppose $t$ is not reducible.
 Let $A= $ be the faithful GMA obtained for the pseudo-character $t : G \to R$ in Lemma~\ref{genlem} and $\rho$ be the corresponding representation.
-By Lemma~\ref{redgmalem}, we can take $B$ and $C$ to be fractional ideals of $K$ and the multiplication $m'(B \otimes C)$ to be the multiplication in $K$.
-Thus, we can take $A$ to be an $R$-subalgebra of $M_2(K)$.
+By Lemma~\ref{redgmalem}, we can take $A$ to be an $R$-subalgebra of $M_2(K)$.